SqanLive/zeby-java/README.md

 Still missing some functions which were implemented in c# earlier.

 # Available:
-*opening and saving images,
+* opening and saving images,
-*turn monochromatic,
+* turn monochromatic,
-*ivert colors,
+* invert colors,
-*emboss effect,
+* emboss effect,
-*sharpen,
+* sharpen,
-*noise removal,
+* noise removal,
-*brightness manipulation,
+* brightness manipulation,
-*contrast manipulation,
+* contrast manipulation,
-*gamma manipulation,
+* gamma manipulation,
-*auto adjustment of brightness and sharpness basing on modified unsharp masking alghoritm and method proposed in article "Automatic gamma correction based on average of brightness".
+* auto adjustment of brightness and sharpness basing on modified unsharp masking alghoritm and method proposed in article "Automatic gamma correction based on average of brightness".